lcjury/laravel-view-components/README.md

 @endrender
 ```

-You can also use the `@namedslot` directive, and they will be injected in the component constructor matching the argument name with the slot name.
+You can also use the `@slot` directive, and they will be injected in the component constructor matching the argument name with the slot name.

 ### Configuration